code-and-effect/effective_addresses/README.md

 ### Form Helpers

 Use the helper in a Formtastic or SimpleForm form to quickly create the address fields.
-This example is in HAML:
+Currently only supports Formtastic and SimpleForm.

+When you select a country from the select input an AJAX GET request will be made to `effective_addresses.address_subregions_path` (`/addresses/subregions/:country_code`) which populates the province/state dropdown with the selected country's states or provinces.

+#### Formtastic

 ```ruby
 = semantic_form_for @user do |f|